dimschlukas/hslu-weblab-techradar/docs/work_journal.md

 ## 2025-02-07 (3h)

 - Add autorefresh for JWT on backend (Refresh only if not expired)
-- Frontend: Create login component and reactive form.
+- Frontend: Create login component and reactive form with validation.
 - Started doing the same for register component --> wip

+## 2025-02-10 (5h)

+- Finish register reactive form with validation
+- Setup CORS on backend
+- Create user login and register requests (Frontend --> backend --> DB)

-**Total: 13h**
+**Total: 18h**